Believe it or not, dogs can suffer from allergies as well as cause them. In fact, allergies are all too common among canines.

 - Don’t leave with your dog in a humid part of the house, such as the basement, laundry room, or bathroom.

-Dogs can get immunotherapy (often called “allergy shots”), just like people.
-Unlike drugs designed to ease symptoms, immunotherapy may make your dog less allergic by regularly exposing him to tiny amounts of whatever he’s sensitive to.
+Dogs can get immunotherapy — often called “allergy shots” — just like people.
+Unlike drugs designed to ease symptoms, immunotherapy may make your dog less allergic by regularly exposing them to tiny amounts of whatever they’re sensitive to.
 It’s not effective for food allergies, though.